gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Pip and related Python package management tools can be a little too flexible and ambiguous sometimes.
-If things get really messed up, try explicitly uninstalling the ``gmxapi`` module and its dependencies, then do it again and repeat until ``pip`` can no longer find any version of any of the packages.
+If things get really messed up, try explicitly uninstalling the :py:mod:`gmxapi` module and its dependencies, then do it again and repeat until :command:`pip` can no longer find any version of any of the packages.

 ::